CalebBertrand/fullstack_dev_roadmap/roadmap.md

 * Set
 * Trees

 **Functional Programming and Side Effects** - Good to know the ideas of pure functions and side effects.
-Don't need to go super deep but those terms are good to have in the vocabulary
+Don't need to go super deep but those terms are good to have in the vocabulary.
+You may never write in a purely functional language, but many general purpose languages take inspiration from them

 **Testing** - Get familiar with automated tests.
 Unit tests and integration tests are the main ones to know about.
 There will certainly be libraries in your language of choice the help with both.
 * Mocking - a method to create fake versions of dependencies so that you aren't directly dependent on them in your unit tests